 All About Presidents is a free unit study guide for researching and reporting on the office of the President of the United States.
-TheHomeSchoolMom's US Presidents and Office of the President of the United States pages contain links to the resources needed to complete this unit.
+TheHomeSchoolMom's US Presidents and President's Day pages contain links to many the resources needed to complete this unit; others can be easily found online or at the library.

 Looking for the President Report unit study?